PrashantKumarGupta1/-Automated-Employee-Attendance-System-using-RFID-Technology/docs/linux_system.md

 # 🐧 Linux System Documentation

-**RFID Attendance System**
+## RFID Attendance System

+---

 ## 📌 Overview

 The Linux application receives RFID attendance data from the embedded hardware through **UART serial communication**.
 It processes the data, verifies employee details from the database, and logs **IN/OUT attendance records**.

 The program is written in **C language** and runs on a **Linux operating system**.